 When Yeshua met the Samaritan woman at the well, He told her that He was the Messiah.

-“The woman said, ‘I know that Messiah’ (called Christ) ‘is coming.
-When he comes, he will explain everything to us.’
-Then Yeshua declared, “I, the one speaking to you—I am He.”
+“The woman said, ‘I know that Messiah’ (called Christ / Mashaich) ‘is coming.
+When He comes, He will explain everything to us.’
+Then Yeshua declared, “I, the one speaking to you — I am He.”
 (John 4:25–26)

 “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favor.”
 (Luke 4:18–19)